New Year’s Eve came and went, and now we find ourselves with another celebration to ring in 2023: Chinese New Year!

 That’s why red is abundant in Chinese New Year celebrations.
 Houses, temples and whole towns are decorated with red lanterns, and windows and doors are draped with red paper-cuts and couplets.
-The inside of the houses are decorated with Chinese knots and Fai Chun, which is Chinese calligraphy, usually on a diamond-shaped red piece of paper.
+The inside of the houses is also decorated with Chinese knots and Fai Chun, which is Chinese calligraphy, usually on a diamond-shaped red piece of paper.
 Flowers such as plum blossoms are an important part of the decorations, as are tangerines and oranges as a sign of wealth and luck.
 It is customary to give kids red envelopes with money inside.

 Of course, there is no Chinese New Year celebration without firecrackers!
 At midnight, everyone lights firecrackers and fireworks, to scare away monsters and ward off bad luck, as in the legends.
 In China, there are many temple shows and folk shows.
 Even far from China, dragon and lion dances are very common - the loud beats of the drum together with the dragon’s or lion’s aggressive dancing is said to ward off evil spirits.

-It’s typical to wear brand new clothes for Chinese New Year celebrations.
+It’s typical to wear brand-new clothes for Chinese New Year celebrations.
 New clothes symbolize new beginnings.
 Once again, red is the predominant colour in clothes.

-Here are some furniture we usually only work around:
+Here is some furniture we usually only workaround:

-- Couch and arm chairs
+- Couch and armchairs

-- Dressers in bed rooms and living rooms
+- Dressers in bedrooms and living rooms

 - Sideboards and TV stands